GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I start with drawing the data structures, and I spend a lot of time thinking about them.
-I also think about what the program has to go through before I start writing code.
+> ### What's very important from my point of view is that there is one web.
+Anyone that tries to chop it into two will find that their piece looks very boring.
 >
-> ~ *Gary Kildall*
+> ~ *Tim Berners-Lee*

 ---
 ## 🏎 Quick Facts